-My good friend and high school friend that used to engage in draft talk with me for the last 10 years, Jared Katz, wrote a guest feature for MavsDraft on potential Maverick Luka Doncic:
+My good friend that has engaged with me in draft talk for the last 10 years, Jared Katz, wrote a guest feature for MavsDraft on potential Maverick Luka Doncic:

 Name: Luka Doncic